knifeqmul/knifeqmul.github.io/_pages/research.md

 For full details see [here]({{ site.baseurl }}/downloads/Turing-proposal-marsh-4pages.pdf).

+## Issues
+1. Data is in CCG, while GPs are located in clinics.
+2. Data is semi-structured without clear description.

 ## To do
-1. Ontology
+1. Ontology.
-2. EHR applications
+2. EHR applications.
-3. Causal hypothesis testing
+3. Causal hypothesis testing.